On the diversity of strongly-interacting Type IIn supernovae: Data reduction

 \subsection{Extinction and redshift corrections}

 Galactic extinction values were obtained from NED\footnote{\url{https://ned.ipac.caltech.edu}}, assuming $R_V=3.1$ \citep{schlafly_reddening_2011}.
 Moreover, we examined the spectra of all transients to search for evidence of \ion{Na}{I}~D~$\lambda\lambda5890,5896$ interstellar gas in the host galaxy.
 This was only identified in the X-shooter spectrum of SN~2022qml at +49$\,\rm{days}$.
 The lines have an equivalent width (\textit{EW}) of 0.1168~\AA~ and 0.1198~\AA~ for D1 and D2, respectively.
 Given the line \textit{EW} vs. extinction relation in \citet{poznanski_reddening_2012}, these values correspond to a total reddening $E(B-V)=0.028\pm0.2$~mag, where the error comes from the uncertainties in the relation, and give an absorption $A_V=0.09\pm{0.6}$ if $R_V=3.1$ also in this case, which is much lower than the extinction due to the MW (see Table~\ref{tab:tutte}).
-However, \citet{phillips_na_ia_2013} found that the use of this method is not reliable for dust reddening estimation in SNe~Ia.
+However, \citet{phillips_na_ia_2013} found that the use of this method is not reliable for dust reddening estimation in SNe~Ia, while \citet{rodriguez_reddening_2023} argue that it underestimates the dust contribution in SNe~II.
 Another estimate of intrinsic reddening can be obtained through the relation proposed in \citet{turatto_reddening_2003}, which gives $E(B-V)=0.038$~mag, still small compared to the MW contribution.
 Therefore, we conclude that in all cases the extinction inside the host galaxy is likely negligible.

 The presence of strong emission lines combined with a significant redshift for some SNe in the sample suggested checking for the effect of the K-correction on the photometry.
 To calculate the magnitude of the K-correction, we examined all the spectra and extrapolate the flux at $g,r,i$ bands.
 The measurement was performed twice, once on the original spectra and once on the redshift-corrected spectra.
 The difference is the K-correction that was then linearly interpolated and applied to the light curve at all epochs.
 The magnitude of the K-correction is shown in Fig.~\ref{fig:2cd_kcorr}, where the location of each transient at different phases both with and without K-correction (empty and filled symbols, respectively) is plotted in a colour-colour diagram ($r-i$ vs. $g-r$).
 The strongly-interacting SN~2010jl \citep{fransson_2010jl_2014} is also added as reference.
 The shift after the K-correction appears more significant for SN~2022wed, as expected being the transient at the highest redshift, and also for SN~2021acya.
 In the case of SN~2022qml, the transient does not show a significant evolution and is always in agreement with an extremely hot black body (BB).
 This is probably due to the blue bump excess, a feature that is discussed in Sect.~\ref{subsec:indice}.
 On the other hand, SNe~2010jl and 2021adxl are in countertrend, showing redder colours at all phases.
 This is interpreted as the effect of a luminous H$\alpha$ emission line along with a small blue bump excess compared to the other SNe in our sample, although a contribution from higher host extinction cannot be completely ruled out.
 The K-correction to all the SNe in our sample for the rest of the analysis.